su8/pinky-bar/README.md

 Copy the code from extra/scripts/drive-temperature.sh or `exec` it from **xinitrc** or the script used to start your DE/WM.

-To extend pinkybar with your own crafted perl script:
+To extend pinkybar with your own crafted perl or python script/program/chewbacca:

 * perl
+* python == 2.7

-Have a look at extra/scripts/pinky.pl, it serves as example how to write the most basic script in order to extend pinkybar.
+Have a look at extra/scripts/pinky{.py,.pl}, they serve as examples how to write the most basic scripts in order to extend pinkybar in python and/or perl.
+You can use both languages simultaneously.

 To get the sound volume level: